vipulnaik/diet-exercise-health/events/2025/2025-02-17-to-2025-04-16-increased-frequency-of-mild-sore-throat-incidents-with-varying-proximal-causes.md

 less olive oil and cayenne pepper.
 While simple, this is a useful lesson (and one that I don't usually get to learn because I normally cook a full pot).

+Similarly, the experience of how cumin can have a clearing effect, and how adding a bit more cumin can be helpful, was valuable as it gives me an additional tool to deal with sore throats of some kinds.

 I will compare notes with the period starting about 4 months after this dental cleaning to see if the incidence goes up.
 This time, the